Non-coplanar gravitational lenses and the "communication bridge": Geometric optics

 \section{Geometric optics}

-Gravitational lenses are fascinating but imperfect.
-They are remarkably powerful, courtesy of their very large size, which yields substantial light amplification and angular resolution, far in excess of any manufactured apparatus.
+Gravitational lenses are remarkably powerful, courtesy of their very large size, which yields substantial light amplification and angular resolution, far in excess of any manufactured apparatus.
 At the same time, these lenses are characterized by severe spherical aberration and, in the case of actual astrophysical objects, by often significant deviations from spherical or axial symmetry \citep{SGL2021a}.

 Even a ``perfect'' gravitational lens, i.e., a gravitational monopole, leaves a lot to be desired as a lens.
 As shown in Fig.~\ref{fig:deflection}, light rays in the vicinity of a monopole lens converge azimuthally, but diverge radially \citep{vonEshleman:1979}, as light rays with greater impact parameters are deflected by a smaller angle in the weaker gravitational field.
 The result is a lens that suffers from significant negative spherical aberration, reducing its ability to focus light.